taylormitchell/ankify_roam/README.md

 ```
 ### 5. Add the Roam export to Anki

+Replace "my_roam.json" with the filename of the json within the zip you downloaded in [step 2](#2.-Export-Roam).

 ```
 ankify_roam add my_roam.json
 ```

-The blocks you tagged in Roam should now be in Anki!
+Your flashcards should now be in Anki!

 ### 6. Repeat

-When you tag new blocks to ankify or edit ones you already have, updating Anki to reflect the changes will require you to export your database again, and then rerun `ankify_roam add` on the export.
-This will create new flashcards for any newly tagged blocks and update existing ones with any changes you've made in Roam.
+Whenever you create new flashcards in Roam or edit the existing ones, repeat these same steps to update Anki with the changes.

 ## Options

-### Roam Export
+### Roam Export Path

 The Roam export path can refer to the json, the zip containing the json, or the directory which the zip is in.
 When a directory is given, ankify_roam will find and add the latest export in it.
+In my case, all 3 of these commands do the same thing:
 ```
 ankify_roam add my_roam.json
 ankify_roam add Roam-Export-1592525007321.zip
 ankify_roam add ~/Downloads
 ```

-### Ankify Tag, Default Deck, and Default Models
+### Choose a different ankify tag, deck, and note types

-Use a different tag than #ankify to flag flashcards:
+To use a tag other than #ankify to flag flashcards, pass the tag name to `--tag-ankify`:
 ```
 ankify_roam add --tag-ankify=flashcard my_roam.json
 ```

-Use different note types than 'Roam Cloze' and 'Roam Basic' (see [Custom Anki note types](#Create-custom-note-types) for details)
+To specify different note types, pass the note types names to `--default-basic` and `--default-cloze` (see [Custom Anki note types](#Create-custom-note-types) for details):
 ```
 ankify_roam add --default-basic="My Basic" --default-cloze="My Cloze" my_roam.json
 ```

-By default, cards are added to the "Default" deck but you can specify a different one:
+To specify a default deck other than "Default", pass the deck name to `--deck`:
 ```
 ankify_roam add --deck="Biology" my_roam.json
 ```

-You can also specify the deck and note type on a per-card basis using tags in Roam:
+You can also specify the deck and note type on a per-card basis using tags in Roam.
+This will override the default deck and note type specified at the command line:

-- 2+2={4} #[[[[ankify]]:deck=Math]] #[[[[ankify]]:model=My Cloze]]
+- 2+2={4} #[[[[ankify]]:deck=Math]] #[[[[ankify]]:model=My Math Cloze]]

 ### Uncloze Namespace